gharials/dev-path/docs/internet-web/network-internet-basics.md

 ## Network protocols

 Once hosts are connected, then comes the question of _exchanging data_ among them, among the programs running on the hosts to be more precise.
-The data format cannot be arbitrary; there must be some rules.
+The data format cannot be arbitrary; there must be some rules or conventions.
 These rules are called a _protocol._ Depending on application, networks use many protocols.
 Here follows a few common network protocols.

-| Name           | Description
+| Name           | Purpose
 |----------------|------------
 | HTTP (Hyper Text Transfer Protocol) | Exchanging hyper texts (web pages.)
-| FTP (File Transfer Protocol)  | Used for transferring files among computers.
+| FTP (File Transfer Protocol)  | Transferring files among computers.
-| SSH (Secured Shell)  | Used for sending commands to another computer in a network.
+| SSH (Secured Shell)  | Sending commands to another computer in a network.
-| SMTP (Simple Mail Transfer Protocol) | Used for sending emails.
+| SMTP (Simple Mail Transfer Protocol) | Sending and receiving emails.

 Each protocol has its own rules (e.g. data formats.)